-On the way from Oberdollendorf to Heisterbacherrott you can see the baroque portal of Heisterbach Abbey from afar, and shortly afterwards the medieval choir ruins.
+Of course, you can also drive up or go by bus.
+Heisterbach Abbey has a parking lot and a nicely designed bus stop of the RSVG line 520.
+The country road L268 leads from Oberdollendorf to Heisterbacherrott and further into the hills.
+Already from afar you will see the abbey’s baroque portal, and shortly afterwards the medieval choir ruins.
 It is all that has remained of the abbey church, built in the early 13th century.

-In the Zehntscheune (tithe barn) there is an exhibition on the Cistercians in Germany and Europe and the cultural landscape of Heisterbach Valley, and concerts take place here too.
-To see the opening hours and the program, kindly check the Heisterbach Abbey website at www.abtei-heisterbach.de.
+The abbey grounds are open throughout the whole year.
+Some years ago, the buildings have been restored.
+The gardens are thriving and there are numerous information boards about historical events as well as on rare plants.
+In the Zehntscheune (tithe barn) there is an exhibition on the Cistercians in Germany and Europe and the cultural landscape of Heisterbach Valley.
+Concerts take place there, too.
+For opening hours and programs, kindly check the Heisterbach Abbey website at www.abtei-heisterbach.de.

-From Heisterbach Abbey hiking trails lead up to Mount Petersberg and to Einkehrhäuschen, a restaurant in the middle of the woods, and Mount Nonnenstromberg and Mount Stenzelberg, an abandoned quarry where the Cistercian broke the stones for their abbey church.
+From Heisterbach Abbey, hiking trails lead to Mount Petersberg and Einkehrhäuschen, a restaurant in the middle of the woods.
+Right next is Mount Nonnenstromberg and enjoy the natural forests there.

 Then there is the “Herrenweg” down to Königswinter-city.
 The abbots of Heisterbach took this path when they had business to do down in Königswinter.
 There they lived in their own accommodation, the Heisterbacher Hof (the later Düsseldorfer Hof) in today’s Rheinallee.
 After all, the abbots were important men in the region and successful businessmen.

 In Oberdollendorf there is a stop of the tram line 66 Bad Honnef-Siegburg.
 Niederdollendorf has a train station, and regional trains stop here.